ms1963/SleepyPico/README.md

     #define WAKEUP_PIN 15   // GPIO Pin to wait for high signal edges in DORMANT mode.

     void setup() {
-      // called once in the beginning
+      // called once in the beginning: put your initialization code here }
-    }

     void loop() {
-      // called in each iteration of the event loop
+      // called in each iteration of the event loop: put your code
+      // here to read sensors, control actuators, etc.
     }

     int main() {
       stdio_init_all();
-      sleep_ms(3000); // required by some OS
+      sleep_ms(3000); // required by some OSs to make Pico visible in UARTs

       // Change frequency of Pico to a lower value printf("Changing system clock to lower frequency: %d KHz\n", SYSTEM_FREQUENCY_KHZ);
       set_sys_clock_khz(SYSTEM_FREQUENCY_KHZ, true);